Visit the James Farm Preserve!

-Visitors are asked to take their trash home for disposal.
+Visitors are expected to take their trash home for disposal.

 Pets are invited but must be leashed at all times.

-The James Farm Ecological Preserve is an oasis of wild land on Indian River Bay, located just a short drive from Bethany Beach, Delaware on Cedar Neck Road in Ocean View.
+The James Farm Ecological Preserve (Preserve) is an oasis of wildland on Indian River Bay, located just a short drive from Bethany Beach, Delaware on Cedar Neck Road in Ocean View.